 More and more educators are recognizing this problem but don’t know what to do about it.
 So we at JLC have come up with a plan to counter chronic stress and anxiety in schools: enter The Reconnection Project.

 The RP works with students, educators, and parents to reduce stress in the entire school community by increasing connection among all three constituencies: We offer programs for educators to teach them how to reduce stress in the classroom.
 We work with parents to explain the cultural factors that are directly and indirectly causing stress and get them rowing in the same direction as school staff, so the kids get consistent messages and support.
 We also work with the adults to reduce their stress levels, as stressed-out teachers and parents cannot effectively help children reduce stress.

-There are three levels of the RP, from a subscription service to assemblies to working in your school on a regular basis, so there is a level that can meet any budget.
+There are three levels of the RP—from a subscription service to stand-alone programs (assemblies, keynotes, talks, workshops) to working in your school on a regular basis—so there is a level that can meet any budget.
 To insure that the RP is effective in all school settings, we have a team of educators with a range of experience to help staff at both public and private schools of all types.
 All of us are available to consult with school administrators and faculty members to make sure we are addressing your school’s particular issues.

 The Causes of Student Stress

 Much of this stress comes from what I call The Bombardment—recent cultural issues that affect children negatively.
 But what I have found is that The Bombardment also causes parents to parent differently: because of this, many parents now use a very different playbook from previous generations.
-And what educators now realize is that enabling and vicarious parenting are wreaking havoc on our ability to reach kids and help them calm down and be resilient.
+And what educators now realize is that this new playbook is wreaking havoc on our ability to reach kids and help them calm down and be resilient.

 The Great Isolator